Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Death of Catherine "Kate" Griffith Hamall

-Kate died at Chicago State Hospital at age 63 (exact age disputed in records).
-Cause of death: tuberculosis.
+Kate died at Chicago State Hospital at age 63.
+Cause of death: pulmonary tuberculosis.
 Buried with Owen in Griffith family plot, Calvary Cemetery.
+Kate had been living with her son Thomas Henry at 291 Lionel Rd, Riverside, Illinois prior to hospitalization (per court documents Hamall v Petru, 1911-1919).

-Significance: Kate survived Owen by 21 years but spent final period at Chicago State Hospital due to tuberculosis.
-Death reunited her with Owen and their four children in family plot.
+Significance: Kate survived Owen by 21 years as a widow (1898-1919).
+Death from tuberculosis reunited her with Owen and their four children in family plot.

-Source: Cemetery records, Calvary Cemetery; Chicago State Hospital death records
+Source: Cemetery records, Calvary Cemetery; Chicago State Hospital records; death certificate

 1938